NoBoDy1610/myPortfolio/demo/README.md

-Thanks for sharing the image of your project!
-Based on the provided information, I'll draft a README file for your project.
-If you have any additional information or specific details you would like included, please let me know.

----

 # Nikodem Czubak - Personal Portfolio

 This is the personal portfolio website for Nikodem Czubak, a Frontend Developer.
 The website showcases Nikodem's skills, interests, and contact information.